-The DFL-700 contains a DHCP server; DHCP (Dynamic Host Configuration Protocol) is a protocol that lets network administrators to automatically assign IP numbers to computers on

-DHCP Server helps to minimize the work necessary to administer a network, as there is no need for another server running DHCP Server software.
+The DFL-200 contains a DHCP server; DHCP (Dynamic Host Configuration Protocol) is a protocol that lets network administrators to automatically assign IP numbers to computers on a network.
+The DFL-200 DHCP Server helps to minimize the work necessary to administer a network, as there is no need for another server running DHCP Server software.

-The DFL-700 DHCP Server only implements a subset of the DHCP protocol necessary to serve a small network, these are:
+The DFL-200 DHCP Server only implements a subset of the DHCP protocol necessary to serve a small network, these are: